Last updated: September 16, 2022

-The City’s COVID-19 Immunization Task Force, which includes experts from Toronto Public Health, Toronto Fire, Toronto Paramedics Service and the Emergency Operations Centre, is actively planning to ensure the city is ready to deliver the vaccine when it is available.
-The Task Force is using lessons learned from our annual flu vaccine clinics and experiences from the H1N1 influenza pandemic in 2009 to inform plans.
-City’s plan and work with government and community partners are outlined in the City’s COVID-19 Vaccination Program Playbook.
+The City’s COVID-19 Immunization Task Force, which included experts from Toronto Public Health, Toronto Fire, Toronto Paramedics Service and the Emergency Operations Centre, planned the mass immunization of Torontonians once the COVID-19 vaccine was approved in December 2020.
+This was a huge accomplishment, with millions of doses given at our clinics.
+The Task Force used lessons learned from annual flu vaccine clinics and experiences from the H1N1 influenza pandemic in 2009 to inform plans.
+To learn more, see the City’s COVID-19 Vaccination Program Playbook.

-The Task Force, a collaboration between the City of Toronto, community agencies and health partners, provides advice on enhanced support and access to COVID-19 vaccines for people with disabilities.
-It is one of the approaches being used to communicate, mobilize and engage communities most affected by the pandemic in order to address systemic inequities.
+The Task Force, a collaboration between the City of Toronto, community agencies and health partners, provided advice on enhanced support and access to COVID-19 vaccines for people with disabilities.
+This was one of the approaches used to communicate, mobilize and engage communities most affected by the pandemic in order to address systemic inequities.

-The Task Force, which includes many of Canada’s top Black scientists involved in key aspects of vaccine development and Black public health, will review the major concerns and issues around COVID-19 testing and levels of vaccine acceptance, and develop public health recommendations to effectively address Black community concerns.
-The Task Force will present a final report of its findings and recommendations to the City by April 30, 2021.
+The Task Force included many of Canada’s top Black scientists involved in key aspects of vaccine development and Black public health, and developed public health recommendations to effectively address Black community concerns.
+The Task Force presented the final report of its findings and recommendations to the City in June, 2021.

 Learn more about the Black Scientists’ Task Force on Vaccine Equity:

-The work of Vaccine Engagement Teams (VETs) are a key component of the world-leading success and impact of the City’s COVID-19 vaccine campaign.
-VETs focus on supporting equity-deserving groups that are disproportionately and most negatively impacted by COVID-19, including older adults who are isolated, people experiencing homelessness, people living with disabilities and mental health trauma, newcomer populations and racialized communities including Indigenous, Black, and South Asian, that have historically experienced systemic oppression and exploitation from government and medical institutions.
+The work of Vaccine Engagement Teams (VETs) were a key component of the world-leading success and impact of the City’s COVID-19 vaccine campaign.
+VETs focused on supporting equity-deserving groups that were disproportionately and most negatively impacted by COVID-19, including older adults experiencing isolation, people experiencing homelessness, people living with disabilities and mental health trauma, newcomer populations and racialized communities including Indigenous, Black, and South Asian, that have historically experienced systemic oppression and exploitation from government and medical institutions.

 In April 2021, the City of Toronto awarded $5.5 million COVID-19 Vaccine Engagement Teams Grants to more than 155 community groups and agencies.